about the slow philosophy

 about me

-i studied government and classics in college, which is to say i spent four years learning how people acquire power, squander it, and ultimately, redeem themselves, either through elegant sentences or pure gall. since then, i’ve worked inside elite and rarefied halls of government, global public service, and the film industry — none lacking for angst or theatrics. i have kept a diary since i was young enough to mute everyone around me (middle school). as a self-identified patron of the printed word, i love libraries, secondhand books, slow films, saxophones, fine dining, fog, gothic architecture, camping, and ferryboats (as sometimes, one ought to observe the gerrymandering of lands from the calm of the waters). i’m devoted to liberty, justice, romance, loyalty, beauty, and aesthetics like virtues from a dead era. i am always a little heartsore from being away from loved ones. i see life a little cinematically, don’t take matters too seriously unless i determine kantian morality merits it, and otherwise try, as all sensible people should, to live analog, compassionately, and with face-swallowing shades and spritzes of red apple and black currant to mark a chic composure (as a tribute to pre-90s heroines).
+i studied government and classics in college, which is to say i spent four years learning how people acquire power, squander it, and ultimately, redeem themselves, either through elegant sentences or pure gall. since then, i’ve worked inside elite and rarefied halls of government, global public service, and the film industry — none lacking for angst or theatrics. i have kept a diary since i was young enough to mute everyone around me (middle school). as a self-identified patron of the printed word, i love libraries, secondhand books, slow films, saxophones, fine dining, fog, gothic architecture, camping, and ferryboats. i’m devoted to liberty, justice, romance, loyalty, beauty, and aesthetics like virtues from a dead era. i am always a little heartsore from being away from loved ones. i see life a little cinematically, don’t take matters too seriously unless i determine kantian morality merits it, and otherwise try, as all sensible people should, to live analog, compassionately, and with face-swallowing sunglasses and spritzes of red apple and black currant to mark a chic composure.

-i have traveled my whole life — all over the world. i live in one of the metropolises now with my imperious kitten.
+i have traveled my whole life — all over the world. i live in one of the biggest metropolises now — with my imperious kitten.

 follow instagram | spotify | goodreads | fable | letterboxd